JasonDormier/reading-notes/README.md

+---
-layout: Read Me
+layout: post
-title: "Read Me"
+title: "Title of whatever Example I present"
-permalink: /readme/
+permalink: /readme

-# Reading-Notes
-Reading Notes for Code 201
+---
+Jason Dormier
+# Title of whatever I am doing
+This is where whatever I am doing with go.